dgwartney/pandoc-book-template/contents/hr-agent/dictionaries.md

 \pagebreak

-### Exercise: Add Specific Dictionaries for Asia, Europe, North America
+### Exercise: Add Specific Dictionaries for Asia, Europe, Americas

-Adding dictionaries for Asia, Europe, and America are performed similarly.
+Adding dictionaries for Asia, Europe, and Americas are performed similarly.

 - Create the remaining dictionaries with values below where: